Joshokelola/StudyNotes/CSC407/Intro to computer graphics.md

 - Improving picture quality
 - Machine perception of information as used in robotics

 > [!NOTE] **NOTE**:
-> To apply image processing methods, we need to first digitise a photograph and other pictures into a
+> To apply image processing methods, we need to first digitise a photograph and other pictures into an image file, thereafter digital methods can be applied to modify picture parts.